 - Using the same pan, heat the remaining 1 1/2 teaspoons of oil over medium-high heat and add onion and 1 teaspoon of salt.
 Cook until the onions are golden, about 8 minutes.
 Reduce heat if necessary to keep the onions from sticking, and/or add a tablespoon of water.

 - Add the ginger garlic paste to the onions and stir for 1 to 2 minutes until it no longer smells raw.
-Next, add the chili powder, cloves, and cinnamon.
+Next, add the chili powder, cloves, cinnamon, and coriander.
 Stir, cooking the spices for another minute, then add the tomato sauce or minced tomatoes.
 Cover and simmer for 6 minutes if using the puree or sauce.
 If using fresh tomatoes, add another 5 minutes to the cooking time, or until the tomatoes are completely cooked.

 - When the water is boiling add your pasta, give it a good stir.
 Cook until al dente (while it still has some firmness) or to your preference.